 Cath continues: “The team do an awful lot behind the scenes, organising the paperwork, getting the trophies and so on.
 Then we all come together on the Sunday and deliver the competition.
 I’m there, with Shane, and my right-hand-man Sue Pope.
 We lay out all the plots for the sandcastles and entertain everybody all day!

 “The Sandcastles are phenomenal, every year they surpass themselves.
 We’ve got regular teams that take part.
 Each year I wonder how they’re going to do something better than the last, but they do!”

 Teams come from London and the surrounding areas to compete.
 Quite often, Cath and the team don’t know how many people are going to turn up until the day of the competition!
 “Everyone gets in touch with me right at the last minute.
 If people are coming from London they tend to tweet me beforehand.
 Sue and I get down to Sunny Sands for about 7am, and then by 9am you get an idea, then you get a mad influx!
 We also have another side to the competition; we have the Sandcastle Fringe, where people just come to join in, they’re not entering the competition, but anyone from age 2 to 82 has a wonderful family time making their own castles.

 “It’s a great atmosphere, it’s a great way of bringing families together, having a picnic and just doing stuff together, it’s really important.
 We raise about £300-£500 for the Church Street Project too with a raffle and entrance fees.
 Our judge this year is the actor Steven Meo, who’s just finished a stint as Thénardier in Les Miserables in London’s west end.”

 The sandcastle competition and the Church Street Project are supported by local councillors Kathy Braudy and Kim Wenn, and without this the competition would be very hard to run.
-The competition has been cancelled in 2020 due to the coronavirus.
-It will return in 2021.
+To find out which Sunday the event is running, follow their Facebook page.